Do you really need a big list to launch a membership?

 Once you’ve got people signing up you then need a system for staying in touch and nurture them until you are ready to make them an offer

 Then all you need to do is get in front of as many people as possible with that free giveaway.

 There are 3 main ways of doing that.

 – Organically through social media – organically does mean slowly and gradually but again, as long as you understand that, it’s still really exciting to see your list grow every single week.

 – Through paid traffic – this would be Facebook Ads or other online ads depending on your business.
 This way you do pay to reach those people but you can grow your list more quickly.

 – Through other people’s audiences (This one is my personal favourite) – this might be someone agreeing to email their list about you, giving live talks or podcast interviews.
 This can also grow your audience more quickly if you make the right connections.

 So, I hope you found this useful.
 I wanted to share this because I know that when we listen to the big marketers – you know those people with the really big seven figure businesses – it can be too easy to think: “Oh my gosh, for me to be successful I have to have a following like yours”.
 And it can feel so far off that it’s almost impossible and this can stop us even getting started.

-But I’ve seen clients launch programmes with 100 people, 200 people, 300 people.
+But I’ve seen clients launch programmes with a following of just 100 people, or even less.
 All that matters is that your expectations are realistic and you are going into it with your eyes open.

 And if of course if you are right at ground zero your first focus really needs to be on growing your mailing list, community and contacts.